Let us help you get involved with our robust and involved student governments.

-For questions regarding the ASUC, contact Alice Loc.
+For questions about the ASUC, please contact the Student Government Advising staff.

 Questions about what each Exec member does?

-Check out their pages here which include their contacts!
+Check out their pages here which include contact information:

-The ASUC has five Executive Officers who are elected each Spring and serve until the following Spring.
-The positions are:
+The ASUC has five Executive Officers who are elected each Spring and serve until the following spring:

 - Executive Vice President (EVP)